Are you angered by society’s dependence on oil?

 Since you’re wondering, no, I didn’t participate in either event myself.
 I was sans bicycle and went to each as a spectator.
 But I did join in at Chicago’s event on a couple of occasions.

-The Chicago World Naked Bike Ride
+Photos From the Chicago World Naked Bike Ride

 The Chicago World Naked Bike Ride takes place each June, on a weekend evening.
 More than 1000 riders take part in the craziness each year.

 The description of the event on the website states that the ride is up to 20 miles long and stresses that participants must be in good physical condition.
 It says, “This ride is not for everyone.”

 However, after attending this ride a couple times, I can state with certainty that all of that is not true.
 The rides moves extremely slow, so anybody in any physical condition can participate.
 And the 15+ miles go by really fast.